texfaq/texfaq.github.io/FAQ-vertspacefloat.md

 unwarranted vertical space is going to appear.

-The solution is to let the float and the objects in it position themselves, and to use ''generic'' layout commands rather than their list-based encapsulations.
+The solution is to let the float and the objects in it position themselves, and to use "generic" layout commands rather than their list-based encapsulations.
 ```latex
 \begin{figure}